 My weight and what I look like will always be irrelevant.
 There!
 I have saved myself a few years of worry.
 The world’s perception of me is will not be how I see myself.
 Comparing my day to day life with other people’s edited hightlight reel on social media will not be healthy.
 It will always be conflicted in my own head.

 Enjoying my own company will be my favourite thing to do.
-I will be told by many people that I am a brilliant friend, annoying, generous, kind, fun, honest, open, compassionate and weird.
-But not everyone will like me and that’s ok.
+I will be told by many people that I am a brilliant friend, annoying, generous, kind, fun, honest, open, compassionate, perceptive, with incredible insight and perspective but be weird enough for people to be cautious and intimidated the crazy bitch.
+Not everyone will like me and that’s ok.

 No-one will ever know what other people are going through.
 It will take me a long time to realise, identify, accept, and work through my personal mental health and issues of anxiety and depression.
 When that cloud melts, and my thoughts become free, I will be more creative and find myself with an abundance of time to think about other things.
 The flip-side is that more of my life will now be behind me than in front.